adansuku/ror_cart/README.md

 ## Technical Requirements

-- Written in Ruby
+- **Programming Language:** This project is written in Ruby with RubyonRails Framework.
-- Tested with Rspec
+- **Testing Framework:** RSpec has been used for testing purposes.
+Ensure you have RSpec installed and set up for running tests.
-- Docker
+- **Docker:** Make sure you have Docker installed on your system.
+Docker is used for containerization and deployment.
-- Mysql
+- **Database:** This project relies on MySQL as the database system.
+Ensure you have MySQL set up and configured appropriately for the application.

 ## Setup and Execution